ConceptsExecution Model

 Plan

-The agent analyzes your natural language to determine intent.
+The agent then analyzes your natural language to determine intent.
 Performs lightweight discovery when needed.
 Produces structured tool calls for execution.

 Approve